imixs/imixs-workflow/src/site/markdown/deployment/index.md

   * Configure a [security realm](./deployment/security.html) for granting access to different actors
   * Optional configure a OR-Mapper like [EclipseLink](https://www.eclipse.org/eclipselink/)

+If you want to start Imixs-Workflow out of the box follow the [Docker Setup Guide](../docker.html).

 ## Database
 The Imixs-Workflow engine stores its workflow data into a database.
 Therefore a database pool need to be provided before you deploy Imixs-Workflow into an application server.
 The connection between Imixs-Workflow and the database pool is established by the Java Persistence API (JPA).
 So there is no need to create ad database schema manually.